LivePersonInc/developer-center/pages/Products/SalesForce Integration/appendix.md

 Using each object’s Field Mapping, you can choose to map LiveEngage fields/parameters to Salesforce Fields, both for Pre-Population of new record forms, or for saving information to the Chat Transcript record itself.

-When adding a Field Mapping, you can choose to use one of LiveEngage predefined parameters, or you can choose "Other" for when you want to map custom parameters of yours like the PreChat Survey Custom Questions, PostChat Survey Questions, Agent Survey or different SDEs.
+When adding a Field Mapping, you can choose to use one of LiveEngage predefined parameters, or you can choose “Other” for when you want to map custom parameters of yours like the PreChat Survey Custom Questions, PostChat Survey Questions, Agent Survey or different SDEs.

-To use "Other", you need to manually populate two fields: one is the address of your parameter in our LivePerson SDK Field (The API used on the widget/client side of our package) and one is our LivePerson API Field (The API used on the back-end sync process of our package).
+To use “Other”, you need to manually populate two fields: one is the address of your parameter in our LivePerson SDK Field (The API used on the widget/client side of our package) and one is our LivePerson API Field (The API used on the back-end sync process of our package).

-The complete structure of the data in the "WebApp SDK" and "Engagement History API" is described in their own documents which update all the time and you can find through the Connection Panel on your LiveEngage Account.
+The complete structure of the data in the “WebApp SDK” and “Engagement History API” is described in their own documents which update all the time and you can find through the Connection Panel on your LiveEngage Account.

 In order to make this a simple as possible for you, we’ve included a few examples for how to build these addresses for your different parameters:

 ### Survey Questions (PreChat, PostChat, Agent)

 To get one of the standard out-of-the-box PreChat Survey Questions the access is easy using the list of predefined values.
-However, you will need an "Other" value for any custom questions you have.
+However, you will need an “Other” value for any custom questions you have.
 On that type of survey or others, the address you’ll build will use the Display Name of the question.
 Below are a few examples.

-1. For a Custom PreChat Survey Question with the text "What is your Account Number?" use the following:
+1. For a Custom PreChat Survey Question with the text “What is your Account Number?” use the following:

 	* LivePerson SDK Field: